knight-lang/knight-lang/specs.md

 ## Parenthesis Groupings
 Because all Knight is a polish-notation language with only fixed-arity functions (see [Functions](#functions)), grouping is not at all required to make valid programs.
 But writing large Knight programs can get a bit difficult, as a single mistake can lead to the parser misinterpreting everything.
 So, as an aid, the left and right round parenthesis (`0x28` and `0x29`, i.e. `(` and `)`) can be used to enclose expressions.
 It is **undefined behaviour** for these parenthesis to not enclose a single expression.

-Since these parenthesis do not change the parsing of valid Knight programs, and don't affect the runtime in any way whatsoever, implementations _are free to treat them as whitespace_.
+Since these parenthesis do not change the parsing of valid Knight programs, and don't affect the runtime in any way whatsoever, implementations _are free to ignore them when parsing_.
 These implementations will still run valid Knight programs correctly.

 This requirement for valid Knight programs simply exists so that implementations that wish to do parenthesis checking won't accidentally reject valid programs.
 Here's some examples of programs:
 ```knight